Equity, Diversity and Inclusion

 Learners will earn a microcredential in Inclusive Communication Strategies

-General DEI resources
+General EDI resources

 This course, Language Matters, presents recommended language to use and lists stigmatizing words or phrases related to patient interactions in health care.

-LINK
+LINK - Video

 Indigenous